baldnate/speed-gaming-notes/events/nescathlon.md

 # NEScathlon Prep Status #

-## Totally Not Ready ##
+## Totally Not Ready - **NEEDS ATTENTION** ##

-**TMNT**: I need to learn this from the ground up.
-I've aborbsed very little from watching WR attempts.  **NEEDS ATTENTION**
+* TMNT: I need to learn this from the ground up.
+I've aborbsed very little from watching WR attempts.

-**Whomp 'Em**: I have no idea what I am doing, and my attempt to muddle through didn't go anywhere quickly.  **NEEDS ATTENTION**
+* Whomp 'Em: I have no idea what I am doing, and my attempt to muddle through didn't go anywhere quickly.

-**Gargoyle's Quest 2**: Played it long enough to confirm that it seems very much like the GB GQ.
-I think I can wait for the tutorial and just use it to get to "good enough" quickly. **NEEDS ATTENTION**
+* Gargoyle's Quest 2: Need to find a route document.

 ## Not Quite Ready ##
 * Ninja Gaiden 2:  I can bumble through the game in 30-40 minutes now.
 Meh.